Egypt court blocks creation of constitutional assembly

 The injunction slapped on the decision by parliament could delay the introduction of a constitution needed urgently to clarify the powers of Egypt's new head of state, due to take over from ruling generals by mid-year.

-But Judge Ali Fekri said the court "rejected the argument that the court is not specialized and decided to halt the decision" that formed the assembly.
+The court's judge, Ali Fekri, rejected legal arguments saying it was not qualified to rule on the issue and said it had decided to halt the decision that formed the assembly.
 He passed on the case's documents to a judicial panel for a review.

 Selected by parliament, the 100-member constitutional assembly is composed mostly of Islamists, who won the majority of seats in Egypt's first free parliamentary vote in decades.